akkeris/controller-api/docs/API-Reference.md

 ### View Slug Details

 A slug is an image produced by build, a slug may be associated as running on one or more applications at any point in time using pipeline promotions.
 Slugs are therefore unassociated with a specific application and have their own unique end point.
 However slugs do return the near same structure as builds.
+Unlike the builds API end point, the slug end point is always available (even when the application that caused the slug to be built is destroyed).

 `GET /slugs/{slug_uuid}`